 While there’s no secret sauce to getting a large Instagram following, I have a few tips that can help you grow in the same way I did!

-These are a few things that I started implementing into my Instagram strategy, and it helped me gain over 7000 followers in less than a year!
+These are a few things that I started implementing into my Instagram strategy, and it helped me gain over 30,000 followers in less than six months!
 And I want to help you show up on social media to improve your engagement.
 So buckle in, folks – let’s talk Instagram!

 1. Post Consistently